 - Avocado Tomatillo Salsa Verde – Even my kid who doesn’t like dips loves this tangy salsa verde with corn chips!

-- Beat lunch box boredom by cutting sandwiches into sticks.
-This works well for melted cheese sandwiches including grilled cheese.
+Beat lunch box boredom by cutting sandwiches into sticks.
+This works well for a peanut butter sandwich or melted cheese sandwiches, including grilled cheese.

-- Get past deli meat by offering something different.
-Try breaded fish patties, veggie burgers or a BLT (bacon, lettuce and tomato).
+Get past deli meat by offering something different.
+Try breaded fish patties or fish sticks.
+Veggie burgers are a change.
+Kids often enjoy a BLT (bacon, lettuce and tomato).
 For kids that like mayonnaise, make tuna, egg or chicken salad sandwiches.

-- For kids who love the “Uncrustables” pb&j, try changing it up.
+For kids who love the “Uncrustables” pb&j, try changing it up.
 Consider a variety of nut butters, which are a high protein healthy lunch idea for kids.
-Almond, sunflower seed and cashew are choices to consider outside of peanut.
+Almond butter, sunflower seed butter, and cashew butter are choices to consider outside of peanut.

 Keeping Hot Food Hot

-Wraps are a nice alternative to bready sandwiches and can often include the same ingredients.
-Choose green, corn or whole wheat as an alternative to regular white flour tortillas.
+Wraps are a nice alternative to bready sandwiches, and can often include the same ingredients.
+Choose green or blue corn or whole wheat as an alternative to regular white flour tortillas.

 In the words of my son, “Microwave burritos are NASTY”.
-Burritos are so simple to make at home.
-Why waste money on those microwaved burritos that are high in fat and have chewy, almost inedible, tortillas.
+Why waste money on storebought microwaved burritos that are high in fat and have chewy, almost inedible, tortillas?
+Burritos are so simple to make at home!
 Try some of these burrito ideas:

-- Bean and Cheese Burrito – Refried beans are the norm, but try using other versions inside the classic burrito.
+Bean and Cheese Burrito – Refried bean burritos are the norm, but try using other versions instead.
 What about white Navy beans or Kidney beans instead?

 My kids, while healthy eaters, still want to know “What’s for dessert?”
 Homemade desserts are always going to be healthier lunch ideas for kids than store-bought cookies and snacks.
 You can personally control what ingredients go into the recipe.
 And I bet you can pronounce the ingredients too!

 - Dried fruits – Prunes, Craisins and banana chips can be a good alternative to sweets.
-Yes, they are higher in sugar content than the original fruit, but a healthier choice than some packaged items.
+Yes, they are higher in sugar content than the original fruit.
+But dried fruit is still a healthier choice than some packaged items.

 - Protein balls